 *The Institutional Student Learning Outcomes for certificate earners are the program-level student learning outcomes associated with the certificate program.

-These ISLOs were revised and approved by the Mendocino College Academic Senate on September 19, 2013.
+These ISLOs were revised by the Student Learning Outcomes Team with input from the faculty at large, and approved by the Mendocino College Academic Senate on September 19, 2013.

 Created: March 14, 2013 @ 04:27 PM